 – insufficient level and quality of top and middle management;

-Among the objective factors are the following:
+Among the objective factors, the following stand out:

 – interbank competition;